Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 ## Subscribe to the press event

-Different ways to subscribe to a button press.
+In order to subscribe to press events, you need to call one of the overloads of the subscribe method.

 ```c#
 var keyboardListener = new KeyboardListener();